chung-leong/react-seq/examples/media-cap/README.md

 ```

 Okay, we have recorded something.
 The first thing we do is turn off volume monitoring, as showing the input
-from the mic doesn't make sense while the user is playing back the clip.
+from the mic doesn't make sense while the user is playing back a clip.
 At this stage, we're waiting for the user
 to either accept the result, which would result in the component being unmounted and a shutdown of the generator, or
 request a do-over.
 In the latter case, we clear the `captured___` variables, reenable volume monitoring, and set the
 status to "previewing" once again--provided we still have the live stream.
 The user could potentially have unplugged